1955 24 Hours of Le Mans: Post-race and aftermath

 The catastrophic crash, which came to be known as the 1955 Le Mans disaster, remains the deadliest accident in the history of motorsport.
 The actual death toll is uncertain, put at from 80 to 84, including Levegh, with many more than that number severely injured.
 Spurring mentions that the official report cites "Levegh" and 80 spectators were killed and 178 were injured.

-The next round of the World Sports Car Championship at the Nürburgring was cancelled, as was the Carrera Panamericana.
-The accident caused widespread shock and immediate bans on auto racing in many countries.
-A number of racing teams including Mercedes-Benz, MG and Bristol had disbanded and withdrawn from racing by the end of the season.
+Several Grand Prix and the next round of the 1955 World Sportscar Championship, the 28 August 1955 1000km at the Nürburgring, were cancelled, as was the Carrera Panamericana.
+The accident caused widespread shock and immediate bans on auto racing in some countries (e. g.
+Switzerland), while others did not react.
+A number of racing teams including Mercedes-Benz, MG and Bristol were disbanded and withdrawn from racing by the end of the season, with Mercedes management already having decided prior to the crash to divert resources to road car development when racing success has been achieved.
 The scale of the accident caused some drivers present, including Phil Walters (who had been offered a drive with Ferrari for the rest of the season), Sherwood Johnston, and John Fitch (after completing the season with Mercedes-Benz), to retire from racing.
 Fitch was coaxed out of retirement by his friend Briggs Cunningham to help the Chevrolet Corvette effort at Le Mans in 1960 and later worked to develop traffic safety devices including the sand-filled "Fitch barrels".
 Less than three months later, Lance Macklin decided to retire after being involved in a twin fatality accident during the 1955 RAC Tourist Trophy race at Dundrod Circuit.
 Juan Manuel Fangio never raced at Le Mans again.